 Also of interest is that Tarpon Springs has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 8.03% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Tarpon Springs is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.13% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Tarpon Springs is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.13% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Tarpon Springs in 2010 was $31,375, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $125,500 for a family of four.
 However, Tarpon Springs contains both very wealthy and poor people as well.

 Tarpon Springs is a very ethnically-diverse city.
 The people who call Tarpon Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tarpon Springs residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Tarpon Springs include Irish, German, Greek, Italian, and English.

 The most common language spoken in Tarpon Springs is English.
 Other important languages spoken here include Spanish and Greek.